kgrewee/trade-helper/README.md

 # TradeHelper
 ## Warning
 This project is not maintained or worked on that's why I open sourced it.
+It is not ready for production.
 It was a first attempt at creating an application to view data from different exchanges all in one place.
 You can currently add your Alpaca account key and view the information.
+Session data is saved in an encrypted file on the server.

 ## Overview
 Make algo-trading easier with a platform to view more descriptive information about your trading activities.